VANatHeritage/VA_NH_docs/intro_git.md

   ![gitbash](img/gitbash.png)

-  KH questions:
-  - Is there a difference between Git Bash and Git Shell?
-  - How do I change my configuration after I already installed?

 There are a couple important global settings you'll want to set the first time you use Git Bash.
 These include your name and e-mail address, and the default text editor to open when needed.
 Set these with the following commands.